SimformSolutionsPvtLtd/react-native-infinite-wheel-picker/README.md

 ## Getting Started

-Here's how to get started with react-native-infinite-wheel-picker in your React Native project:
+Here's how to get started with `react-native-infinite-wheel-picker` in your React Native project:

 ### Installation

-#### 1. Install the package
+#### Install the package

 ```sh
 npm install react-native-infinite-wheel-picker